vanwagonet/HtmlArea/README.md

 *I'm not done yet.*

 While I'm excited about what I've got so far, the best is yet to come.
 If you find problems, let me know about it.
-Comment on this post, or shoot me an email.
 Also, let me know what you'd like to see.
 Here's what Dennis and I have in mind:

-* Drag and drop pictures onto the page, and they will automatically be uploaded and added to your post.
 * Select from preset styles, so you can focus on your content, while we make it look good.